PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 Bioinformaticians should keep in mind another container registry, [Red Hat Quay](https://quay.io) by Red Hat, that hosts thousands of applications in this domain of science.
 These mostly come out of the [BioContainers](https://biocontainers.pro) project, that aims to provide automated container builds of all of the packages made available through [Bioconda](https://bioconda.github.io).

-Nvidia maintains the [Nvidia GPU Cloud (NGC)](https://ngc.nvidia.com), hosting an increasing number of containerised applications optimised to run on GPUs.
+Nvidia maintains the [Nvidia GPU Cloud (NGC)](https://ngc.nvidia.com), hosting an increasing number of containerised applications optimised to run on Nvidia GPUs.

+AMD has recently created [AMD Infinity Hub](https://www.amd.com/en/technologies/infinity-hub), to host containerised applications optimised for AMD GPUs.

 Right now, the Sylabs Cloud Library does not contain a large number of images.
 Still, it can turn useful for storing container images requiring features that are specific to Singularity (we will see some in the next episodes).